What Is The Purpose Of Zoning?

 3. Each development does not unreasonably impose a burden upon its neighbors (e.g., parking is required on site so as not to create neighborhood parking problems).

 To do this, districts called “zones” are established and standards are developed for these zones.
 Zones allow for residential, commercial, recreational and industrial uses.
 Properties within each of these zone districts have common development standards.
-Overlay zones may also be established “on top” of these zones that regulate for Flood Hazard areas, Design Control districts, Ridgeline Development or for the protection of Environmental Resources.
+Overlay zones may also be established “on top” of these districts that regulate Flood Hazard areas, Design Control areas, Ridgeline Development or protect Environmental Resources.

 How Can Property Be Used?

 To establish a Permitted Use, simply follow the development standards for the zone and apply for a zoning permit.
-For new dwellings or additions to existing dwellings, the structure must be at least 40 feet from the front property line, and 20 feet from the side and rear property lines.
 The Zoning Ordinance is available in the Wilmington Town Office and on the Town of Wilmington’s website.

 When establishing a Conditional Use, a review by the Development Review Board is required to determine if the activity can be conducted at the proposed location without imposing a burden on neighbors or the surrounding community.
 In commercial zones, some uses, such as gas stations or restaurants, require a Conditional Use Permit.
 The Board may impose conditions on their approval of the use to protect the neighborhood and the community.